 4. 53% of men and 47% of women in the UK buy from sustainable brands.

-Sustainable fashion statistics by gender indicate that men in the UK have a greater appreciation for sustainable brands than women.
+Sustainable fashion statistics for the UK indicate that men in the UK have a greater appreciation for sustainable brands than women.
 There’s also a difference in attitude among age groups.
 Namely, men aged 25–44 show more interest in buying sustainable brands.
 As for women, the preference for sustainable shopping was the highest in the 35–44 and 55+ age brackets.

 5. 39% of UK consumers started buying fewer new items amid the pandemic.